GomSpace/avr32-prog/avr_toolchain/doc/avr_toolchain.rst

 To install the toolchain, install Ubuntu prerequisites::

-  $ sudo apt install build-essential
+  $ sudo apt install build-essential libsocketcan-dev libzmq3-dev lsb-release pkg-config python-is-python3 python3-dev sudo zip

 And then install the AVR32 toolchain::

-  $ cd avr32_toolchain
+  $ cd avr_toolchain
-  $ ./install-avr32.sh
+  $ ./install.sh

 Please enter password if prompted as the installation may fail otherwise.

 After installation, verify that the `avrtools` rule file is installed::

   $ ls /etc/udev/rules.d/
   99-avrtools.rules

 To verify that the toolchain is correctly installed, please enter the following command::